Counot History, Family Crest & Coats of Arms

 The surname Counot was first found in Ile-de-France.

-Important Dates for the Counot family
+Early History of the Counot family

 This web page shows only a small excerpt of our Counot research.
 More information is included under the topic Early Counot History in all our PDF Extended History products and printed products wherever possible.